 A – No referral is needed.
 We will, of course, provide your family physician with all our findings and collaborate with them to ensure you receive the best management of your concerns and disease by licensed medical physicians.

-A – Not necessarily.
+A – That is an option.
+Keep in mind CPAP has a 30 - 50% success rate 10, 11.
 No therapy is started until a thorough examination and a diagnosis made by a licensed physician is obtained.
 All options are discussed and then the appropriate recommendation is made.
 In many cases of simple snoring, upper airway resistance and mild obstructive sleep apnea, treatment with a dental appliance is often the recommended treatment from Medical Authorities such as the American Academy of Sleep Medicine.

 A – No. There is not one, single therapy, even CPAP that will work on all patients 100% of the time.
 This is a very specialized area of medicine with significant challenges, which in some cases has no effective treatment.
-Research tells us that in follow-up studies, after 1 year using CPAP, for a minimum of 6 hours, the success is only 40 – 60%.
+Research tells us that in follow-up studies, after 1 year using CPAP, for a minimum of 6 hours, the success is only 30 – 50%.
 Similar studies using dental appliances show 60% - 80% success.
-It is interesting to note that for approximately 30% of CPAP users who continue to use CPAP after 1 year (for more than 6 hours a night) they still are symptomatic.
+It is interesting to note that for approximately 30% of CPAP users who continue to use CPAP after 1 year (for more than 6 hours a night) they still are symptomatic 12.

 A - Less than 5% of patients develop significant long term problems.
 In some cases patients stopp using the appliance and their concerns resolve.
 Others have chosen to live with the changes, and continued using the appliance because their health, sleep and quality of life were greatly improved.